Nexmo/Quickstarts/tts/README.md

 When sending an SMS isn't the optimal solution, sending a voice message is just as easy with our Text To Speech API.

 If you've already sent an SMS, switching to TTS is simple.
-The only change you need to make is swapping the `sms` in the API URL to `tts`.
+The only change you need to make is swapping the API url from `https://rest.nexmo.com/sms/json` to  `https://api.nexmo.com/tts/json` (or `xml` if that's your preference).
 The `to`, `from`, and `text` parameters stay the same.

 Example: [cURL](./curl/tts.sh) [PHP](./php/tts.php)